-After initial treatment you may be under- or over-corrected which depending on the severity may require additional treatment to correct.
-While rare, this typically appears within the first three to six months.
-This condition differs from a change in your vision due to aging, pregnancy, or other biological factors.
-Eligibility for re-treatment (often called an enhancement) will be determined by your surgeon.
-Generally, you must wait at least three months between treatment to allow adequate healing, have stable vision, and your uncorrected vision should be 20/40 or worse when measured.
+After treatment you may result in an under- or over-correction, requiring additional treatment, while rare, this typically appears within the first three to six months following treatment.
+This differs from a shift or change in your vision due to aging or other biological factors, such as pregnancy.
+Eligibility for treatment of an under- or over-correction will be determined by your surgeon.
+Generally, you must wait at least three months between treatment to allow adequate healing, have stable vision, and your vision should be worse than 20/30 when measured.
 Retreatment involves the same risks as the original procedure.
-During your two-year post-operative period surgeon fees are waived for retreatments, however a facility fee applies.
-Changes in vision due to aging or other biological factors are not covered by this retreatment policy.
+During your two-year post-operative period surgeon fees are waived for retreatments, however a facility fee to cover the costs of supplies may apply.
+If your original treatment did not include wavefront guided (CustomVue) treatment and a wavefront guided retreatment is required, an additional fee may apply.
+Changes or shifts in vision due to aging or other biological factors are not covered by this retreatment policy.